What Are Current Car Loan Interest Rates?

 It’s no secret that the average American household is in debt up to their eyeballs—and their cars are a big part of that burden.
 According to Michelle W. Bowman at the Federal Reserve, 71% of Americans have outstanding credit card debt.
 Of those people, 43% pay less than $600 per month on their credit cards, and another 35% pay between $600 and $1,000.
 But another group of consumers is struggling to make ends meet: those who buy new cars.

 Why?
-Because unlike other forms of secured debt, car loans allow you to borrow money within one business day and are often financed for over five or six years—and sometimes longer if loan details allow this practice.
+Because automobile loan interest rates experience hefty hikes.
 And when auto loan interest rates go up as they have recently (from 3%-4% to 4%-5%), this can significantly impact your monthly payment amount.
+Thus, many borrowers end up paying more than they’ve expected.

 Drivers Are Being Met with Faster than Usual Vehicle Depreciation

-We know that the last thing you want to hear about is your car depreciating, but it’s a reality of 2023.
+We know that the last thing you want to hear about is your car depreciating, but it’s a reality of 2024.
 Depreciation is when a vehicle loses value over time.
 It happens because the car becomes less desirable as newer models come out and more people buy them.
-The older model becomes less popular and therefore is worth less money.
+The older model comes with higher diagnostic and repair expenses and therefore is worth less money.

 Are You Waiting to Buy a Car?